THE PROBLEM WITH PRODUCT STRATEGY AND HOW YOU CAN FIX IT?

 Have you read a book by Joshua Seiden, “Outcomes over outputs”?
 If not yet, I highly recommend it.
 This page-turner will take about an hour of your time but give you a couple of useful insights.

-In this book, the author explains why and how to move from “making stuff” to creating outcomes by changing customer behavior.
+The author explains why and how to move from “making stuff” to creating outcomes by changing customer behavior in this book.
 Seiden defines an outcome as “a change in human behavior that drives business results.”

 Let’s take an example of an analytics dashboard for company CEOs.
 Imagine that there’s no need for a product team to regularly create reports for a company’s CEOs so that they can see the most important business data at a glance.

 Output – analytics dashboard for company CEO.

 Outcome – product managers, spend less time collecting data to report to the CEO; the CEO has access to analytics at any time.